investigative

 salary,” Ryan shared.

-Student’s Paradigm
+Student’s paradigm

 Sally also observed the same behavior in her co-faculties, especially those who have families to feed.
 They would rather find other jobs and be absent from teaching at the university, in compromise, they would give tasks or assignments to their students at the Google Classroom instead, she recalled.